Dirichlet problems associated to abstract nonlocal space-time differential operators: Comparison to Riemann--Liouville and Caputo Cauchy problems

 is the function $u_{\mathrm{C}} \in C(J; X)$ defined by

-\end{definition} Note that this problem and its solution have the same form as those associated to the integer-order abstract Cauchy problem from Definition~\ref{def:nth-order-ACP}.
-Analogously, for sufficiently regular $x_k$ or $(S(t))_{t\ge0}$, this solution allows for the specification of $u_{\mathrm{C}}$ itself at $t_0$.
+\end{definition} Note that this definition has the same form as the integer-order abstract Cauchy problem from Definition~\ref{def:mildsol-Dirichlet}, i.e., formula~\eqref{eq:Es-n}.
+Analogously, for sufficiently regular $x_k$ or $(S(t))_{t\ge0}$, this solution allows for the specification of the value of $u_{\mathrm{C}}(t_0)$.
 However, in contrast to the solution in the sense of Definition~\ref{def:mildsol-Dirichlet}, we observe that the form of $u_{\mathrm{C}}$ only changes ``discretely in $s$,'' i.e., the solutions for any two $s_1, s_2 \in (n, n+1)$, $n \in \N_0$ are given by the same formula.